(INDIA, EMPIRE and CHAOS – continued)

 Meanwhile, Chandragupta feared revenge and assassins.
 Against these possibilities he had a network of spies.
 He expected authorities in various districts to know all comings and goings.
 People who were considered dangerous to his rule might disappear without a trace.
-He had food tasters to avoid being poisoned.
-And, like Shih Huang-ti, he never slept in the same bed two nights in succession.
+He had food tasters in order to avoid being poisoned.
+And he never slept in the same bed two nights in succession.

 Eliciting confessions by torture remained a normal method in police work.
 Punishment depended on class: Brahmin's were not tortured, but upon conviction of a crime they could be branded, exiled or sent to work in the mines.
-The low incidence of thievery described by Megasthenes might have been a result of the punishment for such a crime.
+A Greek ethnographer, Megasthenes (350-290) described a low incidence of thievery in Chandragupta's India, and this might have been a result of the punishment for such a crime.
 Common people were executed for theft, for damaging property of the king, breaking into someone's home, evading taxes, injuring an artisan working for the state and many other crimes.
 Failure to meet a contract could lead to a fine if not a harsher penalty, as could incompetence in various forms of work, from washing clothes to treating the ill.

 Toward the end of his more than twenty years of rule, Chandragupta surrounded himself with dancing girls and courtesans – women who also worked as housemaids, cooks, garland makers, shampooers and who fanned Chandragupta or held an umbrella for him.
 He seldom left his palace, except for an occasional festival.
 But he remained a man of religion and concerned about his subjects.
 According to legend he was converted to Jainism by a sage who had predicted a twelve-year drought.